-Then visit the Olympic Park free of charge, tour the museum, see the huge Nordic jumps, and have you picture taken with the Torch.
+Visit the Olympic Park free of charge, tour the museum, see the huge Nordic jumps, and have you picture taken by the Olympic Torch.
 You can even ride the official bobsled track, the only full track open to the public in the world.
-Now for the disclaimer: I have done some “sick sports” (heli-skiing, cat skiing, sledding, para-sailing, swimming with stingrays) but the Olympic Bobsled is the craziest, wildest, fastest (and longest) minute of my life.
+Now for the disclaimer: I have done some “sick sports” (heli-skiing, cat skiing, sledding, para-sailing, swimming with stingrays) but the Olympic Bobsled is the craziest, wildest, fastest, most dangerous (and longest) minute of my life.

 Our bobsled orientation was loaded with warnings that this is a “severe, intense and violent ride where you will experience 5Gs”.
 Several times we were told, “full refunds are available, no questions asked, up until the time your sled starts down the track, but don’t ask for you money back after that.”
 These clues, and the iron-clad waiver, are all indications that you are about to be thrashed and compressed, akin to sliding down a frozen waterfall in a metal trash can.

 Our Olympic pilot Stephan from Ukraine took the driver’s seat (and the brake control – I later wished he had given it to me), and I sat behind him in the four man deathsled – sorry, I meant bobsled.